not-a-cowfr/Docs/src/docs/integrations/python.md

 Attempting to download the repo while the `SkyblockRepo` directory already exists will return prematurely.

 `delete_zip` param determines whether or not to delete the zip download and only keep the extracted files, it is `True` by default.
+`commit` param is used to specify a [Skyblock Repo] commit if you need to, it is `main` by default which is the latest commit.

 ```python
 try: